 “France is using 40 million face masks per week.
 Doctors, nursing home carers, and even police are facing serious shortages”, said Olivier Veran.

-On the other hand, Chanel further announced it has no alternative but to put aver 4,500 employees into temporary unemployment.
+On the other hand, Chanel further announced it has no alternative but to put aver 4,500 employees on temporary unemployment.

 At least, until the coronavirus pandemic slows down, so the company can weather the sharp slowdown in fashion activity and global demand.